adomokos/gas-explorations/README.md

-# Google App Scripts Explorations
+# Google Apps Scripts Explorations

-Learning more about Google App Scripts.
+Learning more about Google Apps Scripts.